zeek/zeek/frameworks/intel.rst

 documentation of :bro:see:`Intel::Type`.

-Note that if you are using data from the Collective Intelligence Framework, then you will need to add the following line to your local.bro in order to support additional metadata fields used by CIF::
+Note that if you are using data from the Collective Intelligence Framework, then you will need to add the following line to your local.zeek in order to support additional metadata fields used by CIF::

 	@load policy/integration/collective-intel

 There is a simple mechanism to raise a Bro notice (of type Intel::Notice) for user-specified intelligence matches.
-To use this feature, add the following line to local.bro in order to support additional metadata fields (documented in the :bro:see:`Intel::MetaData` record)::
+To use this feature, add the following line to local.zeek in order to support additional metadata fields (documented in the :bro:see:`Intel::MetaData` record)::

 	@load policy/frameworks/intel/do_notice